nooga/AcquisitionAPI/README.md

 SSL/TLS Secure transport is required.

+#### Authentication

+Sensor will receive `SECRET` during registration.
+For secure identification of the device `HMAC` will be used to send hash with every payload.
+The `SECRET` length is 256 bytes.

 ### Registration

 Registration is automatic and will be performed during first request (or next if failed).